-- ☐ There are built-in functions in Excel that offer common and frequently-needed formulas. - o The hard but fast way for experts: Enter the equal sign, followed by the function name, followed by a set of parentheses with parameters for the function. - \circ The easy but slower way when you are learning them: view a complete list by clicking on f_x just to the left of the formula bar.
-It will prompt you through all of the functions with quite complete explanations. - The Formulas ribbon bar has some you can access quickly by icon. - ☐ I would recommend working with the original Store Inventory spreadsheet (after the totals were computed).
+- ☐ There are built-in functions in Excel that offer common and frequently-needed formulas. - o The hard but fast way for experts: Enter the equal sign, followed by the function name, followed by a set of parentheses with parameters for the function.
+You are helpfully prompted for the parameters but you might need more help. - O You can view a complete list by clicking on f_x just to the left of the formula bar.
+It will prompt you through all of the functions with quite complete explanations. - o The Formulas ribbon bar has some you can access quickly by icon. - ☐ I would recommend working with the original Store Inventory spreadsheet (after the totals were computed).
 If you don't have it, you can load it from: www.pitt.edu/~galletta/excel/StoreInventory1b.xls.